utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 ## Migrating Scratch Pad data to a workspace

 [Workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/) enable you to organize your Postman work and collaborate with teammates.
-To switch to a workspace, you need to sign in to your Postman account or sign up for a new Postman account.
+To switch to a workspace, you need to sign up for a Postman account or sign in to your existing Postman account.
 You can move all of your collections, environments, and history from the Scratch Pad to your workspace, so you can pick up right where you left off.

 ### Signing up for Postman from the Scratch Pad